SumoLogic/sumologic-documentation/docs/apm/traces/advanced-configuration/working-with-span-attributes.md

 ## Attach logs to spans

-You can collect logs with traces attached to them by [inserting spanid/traceid from span context when writing to logs](../get-started-transaction-tracing/opentelemetry-instrumentation/java/traceid-spanid-injection-into-logs-configuration.md).
+You can collect logs with traces attached to them by [inserting `spanid` and `traceid` from span context when writing to logs](../get-started-transaction-tracing/opentelemetry-instrumentation/java/traceid-spanid-injection-into-logs-configuration.md).
 If that's not possible, you can assign any of the following fields:

  * error
  * error.kind